-Accounting for this sensitivity, the net (adjusted) benefit of the project would increase to £68.9m in NPV terms over 30 years.
-The BCR relating to this would increase to 2.7:1 in relation to total public sector costs and the BCR over the growth funding would be 6.5:1.
+Accounting for this sensitivity, the net (adjusted) benefit of the project would increase to £64.9m in NPV terms over 30 years.
+The BCR relating to this would increase to 2.9:1 in relation to total public sector costs and the BCR over the growth funding would be 6.4:1.

-Under sensitivity scenario 3, we have assumed that only 50% of the wider development would happen - meaning only 42 housing units are built on the site, and only half of the development receipts from wider development are achieved.
-This will have two effects which will change the overall benefits and adjusted BCR for the project: (1) there will be a lower additional land value uplift generated through the housing units delivered; and (2) lower development receipts would increase the public sector cost of the project.
+Under sensitivity scenario 3, we have assumed that there would be no housing directly delivered by the project and no wider housing developments catalysed by the project.
+This will have two effects which will change the overall benefits and adjusted BCR for the project: (1) there will be no additional land value uplift generated through the housing units delivered; and (2) the Council would not receive £6m in housing receipts, thereby increasing the present value of total public sector costs to £27.2m.

-Accounting for this sensitivity, would also result in a reduction in the present value of total net measurable benefits associated with the project to £59.4m over 30 years, whilst the present value of public sector costs would increase to £28.3m.
-The adjusted BCR, over all public sector costs (not just the LEP funding sought in this business case), would change the adjusted BCR to 2.1:1.
+Accounting for this sensitivity, would also result in a reduction in the present value of total net measurable benefits associated with the project to £55.2m over 30 years.
+The adjusted BCR, over all public sector costs (not just the LEP funding sought in this business case), would change the adjusted BCR to 2.0:1.

-Under scenario 4, we have assumed that total costs increase by 30% (relative to the baseline estimates excluding optimism bias).
-This cost increase is on top of the 30% risk allowance already included in the cost estimates.
-This would increase the present value of public sector costs to £30.4m.
+Under scenario 4, we have assumed that total costs increase by 50% (relative to the baseline estimates excluding optimism bias).
+This would increase the present value of public sector costs to £31.1m.

-Accounting for this sensitivity, this would reduce the adjusted BCR to 2.1:1.
+Accounting for this sensitivity, this would reduce the adjusted BCR to 1.9:1.